PugetSoundAnalytics/pugetsound-portfolio/pages/who.md

 ## Who am I?

-I'm Jenn, thanks for stopping by.
+Hi, I'm Jenn, thanks for stopping by.

 I'm a data analyst, visualization expert, and artist who sees the hidden logic within the chaos of data and creativity alike.
 With extensive experience spanning e-commerce, biotech, high tech, telecom, and consumer products, I specialize in translating complex business information into clear, impactful insights.